 Some studies claim that “30% of all data transferred across the Internet is porn” and that porn sites get more traffic each month than Netflix, Amazon and Twitter combined!
-Other studies cite equally disturbing statistics, such as some porn sites receiving 1.68 million visits per hour, that Google searches for “teen porn” have more than tripled in recent years around the globe, that 7 out of 10 youth have been exposed to online porn in the United States.
+Other studies cite equally disturbing statistics, such as that one quarter of all search engine queries (about 68 million a day) relate to pornography, and that Google searches for “teen porn” have tripled from 2005 to 2013—up to almost 500,000 a day.
 More recent research indicates that 58 percent of free pornographic websites come from outside the U.S., that 1 in 5 mobile searches are for porn, and that pornographic activity on mobile and tablets is set to triple in the coming years!

 It is vital to understand that pornography is a very dangerous sin that can become an addiction.
-In addition to broken marriages and broken lives, if unrepented of, the sin of pornography or sexual lewdness—just like any sin—will lead to death (James 1:14–15).
+In addition to broken marriages and broken lives, the sin of pornography or sexual lewdness, if unrepented of—like any other sin—will lead to death (James 1:14–15).
 And pornography does not affect only men—some research indicates that about 20 percent of women who claim to be “Christian” admit using porn.